› Accessory Editor › Manual

 Copy from avatar….
 Replaces all accessory positions on the current avatar with another avatar's.
 Useful when two avatars have the same head shape.

 Quick preview.
 Opens a scrollable grid of every accessory composited on the current avatar at 72×72.
-Tabs filter All / Hats / Eyes / Mouths.
+Tabs filter All / Hats / Eyes / Mouth / Neck / Body.
 The currently-edited tile has an accent ring; tiles with saved overrides have a green dot.
 Click any tile to jump straight to editing that accessory.

 Session is remembered.
 The editor saves the last avatar + accessory you were editing to your browser's localStorage.
 When you reload (Ctrl+R or Ctrl+Shift+R), it reopens exactly where you left off — no more landing on Avatar #1 / h1 every time.